phntmxyz/sidekick/README.md

 sidekick init <path-to-repo>
 ```

-Follow the instructions and you just created your first dart CLI.
+Follow the instructions and you just created your first sidekick CLI.
 You can execute your CLI right away using its entrypoint and use any of the existing tasks.

 Assuming your CLI is called `flg` (short for `flutter gallery`), execute the `flg` shell script in the root of your repository.